fed/blog/content/uses.md

 - [Xnip](https://xnipapp.com) is a screenshot tool for Mac that supports annotations, blurring sensitive information and scrolling screenshots.
 It's fast and works quite well.
 I tried a number of different alternatives but I always find myself coming back to it.
 The only feature I think it's missing is text recognition/OCR.

-- [Loom](https://loom.com) to record videos or demos.
-I particularly like how easy it is to edit videos including trimming bits that I don't want to include and stitching clips together.
-I also think it makes it really easy to share videos and have other people interact with them via timestamped comments.
-It's a great tool to replace meetings that are not really necessary, and also great for asynchronous collaboration across timezones.

-- [PDF Combo](https://apps.apple.com/au/app/pdfcombo/id1030461463) is quite handy for combining PDF files, and [Lightweight PDF](https://apps.apple.com/au/app/lightweight-pdf/id1450640351) is useful if you ever need to compress a PDF file.
-I typically use these if I need to submit any government forms/documents when there's a file upload size limit.
-I typically don't keep these installed all the time as I rarely use them.

 ### Writing